juliaguida/oystercard/further_javascript/README.md

 ## Structure of the week

 You'll work in unchanging **teams of about four** every afternoon for the whole week.
-Mornings will be focused on self-directed learning.

 You'll **implement user stories** for a note-taking app.
 No challenges, no walkthroughs.